 At its core, a good retirement plan helps you answer a simple question:

-“Can I live the life I want, with the resources I have?”
+“How does my plan align with the life I want, with the resources I have?”

 Not just today, but over time.